This post may contain affiliate links.

-Almost 7 years ago Chef and I sat on the patio and hatched the plan that would change our lives.
-We were to set off for a family gap year, become nomadic long-term travellers.
+Almost 7 years ago Chef and I sat on the patio and hatched the plan that became an indefinite round the world trip that would change our lives.
+We were to set off for a family gap year that became a never-ending travel lifestyle.
+We became nomadic long-term travellers.
 Last week saw us returning home.

-15 Surprising Things About Returning Home After Long Term Travel
+16 Surprising Things About Coming Home After Travel

 1. Our travel odyssey hasn’t changed us, but it’s changed our lives and how we will live them.
 Hopefully forever.
 We’ve found freedom and there’s no way we’ll hand that back.

-2. Hardly anyone is interested in where you’ve been so try not to bore them with it unless they ask and seem enthusiastic.
+2. Hardly anyone is interested in where we’ve been so we try not to bore them with it unless they ask and seem enthusiastic.

 3. Coming back to “stuff” is nice.
 You will be amazed at how much of it you have, despite selling most of it before you left.
 “Stuff” is no longer evil but we need to remain minimalists and won’t let possessions tie us down.

-4. Going back to working outside the home and the kids going to school would be unthinkable right now.
-We’re lucky in that nobody will be doing that round here.
+4. Going back to working outside the home would be unthinkable right now.
+We’re lucky in that nobody will be doing that around here.
 You must try to avoid the scenario of going back to “normal” at all costs.
+Our eyes are now fully open.

 5. We were in Kathmandu for weeks recently.
 I was “over” Kathmandu, getting bored.
 But I miss Kathmandu, and Romania and Thailand and Slovenia and almost everywhere else like crazy right now.
 I’d love to be magically transported back there.
 I’m sure you will feel this too.